GenericMappingTools/sphinx_gmt/doc/gmtplot.rst

 .. _sphinxext:

-Including GMT Plots in Sphinx
+Including GMT plots in Sphinx
 =============================

-The extension defines the ``gmt-plot`` directive that will execute the given GMT codes and insert the generated figure into the document.
+The extension defines the :mod:`~sphinx_gmt.gmtplot` directive that will execute the given GMT codes and insert the generated figure into the document.

 Usage
 -----